dashfaq/dashfaq.github.io/index.md

 > Furthermore, if you have more credits waiting, you can use them to "fill up" a partially spent credit back up to $4.99.
 So if you have two credits, and spend $3.99 of a credit on one order, your next order can use the remaining $1, as well as $3.99 of the second credit.

+> You can think of your Dash credits as one mass pool of credit that can only be used up in per-order amounts of $4.99 or less.

 <a name="find-amazon-items">**How can I search for Amazon-sold items?**</a> <sup>[[#find-amazon-items](#find-amazon-items)]</sup>

 > Limit your search to a specific department, using the drop-down to the left of the search bar.
 When you do, your search results will have a "Seller" filter on the left side.
 It will include an "Amazon.com" option if any Amazon-sold items are available.